The Vale of Arryn

-King Aeron Targaryen publically accuses Lord Arryn of kidnapping his cousins, Brise and Shaelyn Grafton.
+King Aeron Targaryen publicly accuses Lord Arryn of kidnapping his cousins, Brise and Shaelyn Grafton.
 Lady Rowena Arryn responds, claiming that the women were their willingly as ladies of her court.

-Lord Gerold Arryn offically succeds from the Seven Kingdoms, naming himself King of the Moutains.
+Lord Gerold Arryn officially secedes from the Seven Kingdoms, naming himself King of the Mountains and the Vale.

 On the orders of King Gerold, Brise and Shaelyn Grafton were returned to their father in Gulltown.
 Shortly afterward they ran away and were disinherited by Baelon Grafton so they could no longer be pawns due to their familial ties to Aeron Stone the Bastard King, as he had become known as in the Vale.